 The possession of drugs, synthetic narcotics, non-prescribed

 medication or related paraphernalia or alcohol or the consumption of drugs, synthetic narcotics, non-prescribed medication or alcohol during school hours or at any interscholastic and extra-curricular events or other school-sponsored activity is strictly prohibited.
-This policy also prohibits a student from coming to school or an extra-curricular and interscholastic event or other school sponsored activities, on or off campus, after the student has consumed alcohol, drugs, synthetic narcotics, non-prescribed medication or is in possession of drugs, synthetic narcotics, non-prescribed medication, related drug paraphernalia, or alcohol.
+This policy also prohibits a student from coming to school or an extra-curricular and interscholastic event or other school sponsored activities, on or off campus, after the student has consumed alcohol, drugs, synthetic narcotics, non-prescribed medication or is in possession of drugs, synthetic narcotics, non-prescribed medication, related drug paraphernalia, dab pens or cartridges of any kind, or alcohol.

 A student who violates this policy for the first time may be suspended from school for a period of five (5) days.
 When the suspension period is over, the student may not be readmitted to school unless accompanied by a parent.
-Athletes who are on alternate credit for physical education shall have this privilege revoked immediately; “Athletic Handbook” sanctions shall also be in effect.
 When indicated, the student shall be referred to the Niskayuna Police, the Superintendent, or both.
-When the student returns to school, the student will be assigned to a Study Hall for all unscheduled periods for five (5) weeks.
 The student shall not be permitted to attend any interscholastic, extra-curricular, or school sponsored activity for the duration of the five (5) week period.
 The student will not be allowed on school property during the period of his/her suspension or he/she will be considered trespassing.
 If he/she does trespass, he/she may be arrested.
 Also, in an effort to be constructive, the student must be a willing and active participant in at least three (3) counseling sessions with the school psychologist, student assistance counselor, or guidance counselor.
 Or, the student may seek counseling from a private counseling source.
 This process must have begun in order for the student to be eligible to practice or rehearse with a team or activity.
 Although the student will not be allowed to attend or participate in games, plays, events, etc., the student will be permitted to practice, try out, or rehearse providing the students meets with the school psychologist, student assistance counselor, or guidance counselor at the designated times.
 Should the student fail to participate in such a counseling program, the student shall be removed from the team or activity for the remainder of the school year.
 The student’s eligibility to return the following school year to active participation will be contingent upon completion of a counseling program.

-In case of a second drug or alcohol offense during the student’s high school career, the student may be suspended from school for a period of five (5) days.
+In case of a second drug or alcohol offense during the student’s career, the student may be suspended from school for a period of five (5) days.
 When the suspension period is over, the parent is expected to accompany the student to school for admission.
-When the student returns to school, the student shall be assigned to a Study Hall for all unscheduled periods for the duration of the student’s high school career.
 In addition, the student shall re-enter a counseling program (in-school or private).
 The student shall not be permitted to participate in or attend any co-curricular interscholastic, or other school-sponsored activity for one (1) calendar year from the date of the second violation.
 The student shall also be prohibited from practicing or rehearsing during the calendar year period.

 Third Offense and Subsequent Offenses